Once you have experienced the biodiversity of Mexico Coast to Coast your fascination with this country will reach a whole new level.

-Our first morning, we will pick you up with your riding gear and take you to our tour center at Casa Sierra to complete any administrative matters.
+Our first morning, we will pick you up with your riding gear and take you to our tour center to complete any administrative matters.
 You will have the opportunity to get acquainted with your bike and fellow travelers.
-That evening the group will enjoy hacienda-style cocktails and dinner.
+That evening the group will enjoy cocktails and dinner together.

 Reserve Your Spot

 In Ajijic, registration, bike fitting, local ride and welcome dinner.

 Day 6: Puerto Escondido